Bad Boys (1983 film): Plot

 In vengeance for Pacito's death, Paco attacks and rapes Mick's girlfriend, J.C.
 Walenski, but is caught and arrested.
-After learning this, Mick is overcome with desire to see J.C., so he and Barry escape the double perimeter fences through the use of a corrosive paste that weakens the links enough to kick a hole through them.
-While running through the woods, Barry falls on some barbed wire and is caught by Gene Daniels and Wagner, two supervisors on their trail; this gives Mick time to get away, but Barry is subsequently beaten by Wagner for escaping and calling him names.
-Ramon rightfully believes that Mick will go to J.C.'s house and soon picks him up there.
+After learning this, Mick is overcome with the desire to see J.C., so he and Barry escape the double perimeter fences by using a corrosive paste that weakens the links enough to kick a hole through them.
+While running through the woods, Barry falls onto barbed wire and is caught by Gene Daniels and Wagner, two supervisors who are on their trail.
+This gives Mick time to get away, but Barry is subsequently beaten by Wagner for escaping and calling him names.
+Ramon rightfully believes that Mick will go to J.C.'s house and soon pick him up there.
 Before returning to Rainford, Ramon takes Mick to visit a maximum security prison, to show him where he could end up if he continues to live the life of a criminal.
 Warden Bendix decides to give Mick a second chance, threatening to add six months to his sentence if he tries to escape again.

-After being convicted of the rape on J.C., Paco is sentenced to the same dormitory at Rainford as Mick.
+After being convicted of the rape of J.C., Paco is sentenced to the same dormitory at Rainford as Mick.
 The staff are fully aware of this potential danger, but no other reform school has a vacancy.
 Paco attempts to provoke Mick into a fight, but Mick avoids the confrontation, since he may qualify for early release if he stays out of trouble.
 However, he also loses the respect of many of the inmates, who now want to see Paco put Mick away.

-In an attempt to retaliate on Mick's behalf, Barry creates a bomb by planting fertilizer in a radio that he places in the cell Viking and Paco share.
-The exploding charge injures Viking's face badly and Barry is condemned to solitary confinement for the remainder of his sentence, a fate he fears more than any other.
+In an attempt to retaliate on Mick's behalf, Barry plants fertilizer in a radio he places in the cell that Viking and Paco share.
+The exploding charge injures Viking's face badly, and Barry is condemned to solitary confinement for the remainder of his sentence, a fate he fears more than any other.

 Paco accidentally learns he is being transferred to another facility the next day, so he decides to kill Mick that night.
 While Ramon is on night watch, Paco fakes a ruptured appendix, knocks Ramon unconscious, and locks him in the office.
 Paco then goes to Mick's cell to stab him with a shiv; Mick gets the jump on Paco, however, and they start fighting.
-The other inmates are awakened by the brawl, and some barricade the door to the dormitory to prevent the authorities from interfering.
+The other inmates are awakened by the brawl, and some barricade the dormitory door to prevent the authorities from interfering.
 Eventually, Mick gains the upper hand on Paco and prepares to deliver a fatal stab wound with the shiv while being encouraged by the others to kill.
 However, he resists at the last second, instead stabbing the floor mat next to Paco's head.
 Mick then drags a beaten Paco to the supervisors and heads back to his cell, crying remorsefully beneath his breath.